microsoft/2019-ignite-circuit-playground/README.md

 If you picked up the device from the Development and Architecture Center at Ignite and the device boots and animates with orange and white lights, you're good to go.
 Edit the code.py file.

-If you acquired the device elsewhere follow these tutorials for formatting:
+If you acquired the device elsewhere, follow these tutorials for formatting:
 1. Download the firmware with the .uf2 file: https://learn.adafruit.com/adafruit-circuit-playground-express/circuitpython-quickstart
 2. Download the latest version of the cpx library: https://learn.adafruit.com/welcome-to-circuitpython/circuitpython-libraries